dani2442/dani2442.github.io/content/posts/higher-order-attention/index.md

 ![alt text](image.png)

-For a while, I’ve been thinking about generalizing self-attention mechanisms.
-Most attention mechanisms today are based on pairwise similarities (dot products) between query and key vectors.
+For some time, I’ve been thinking about how to generalize self-attention mechanisms.
+Most existing attention mechanisms rely on pairwise similarities (dot products) between query and key vectors.
 However, higher-order relationships (involving triples or tuples of elements) could capture richer interactions.
 I then found that several people are already exploring this idea under the name “higher-order attention” [[5]](#references).

+However, this approach comes with a performance cost.
+Traditional self-attention has a complexity of O(n^2), while higher-order attention is even more computationally expensive.
-In this post, I want to give my point of view on this topic, connecting it with kernel methods and generalized metric spaces.
+In this post, I’d like to share my perspective on this topic, connecting it with kernel methods and generalized metric spaces.

 ## 1. Motivation: Self-Attention